NxPKG/khulnasoft-docs/content/cloudflare-one/applications/scan-apps/_index.md

 # Scan SaaS applications

 {{<Aside type="note">}}
-Cloudflare CASB is only available on Enterprise plans.
+Khulnasoft CASB is only available on Enterprise plans.
 {{</Aside>}}

-Cloudflare’s API-driven Cloud Access Security Broker (CASB) scans SaaS applications for misconfigurations, unauthorized user activity, shadow IT, and other data security issues that can occur after a user has successfully logged in.
+Khulnasoft’s API-driven Cloud Access Security Broker (CASB) scans SaaS applications for misconfigurations, unauthorized user activity, shadow IT, and other data security issues that can occur after a user has successfully logged in.

-When you integrate a third-party SaaS application with Cloudflare CASB, you allow CASB to make API calls to the application and read relevant data on your behalf.
+When you integrate a third-party SaaS application with Khulnasoft CASB, you allow CASB to make API calls to the application and read relevant data on your behalf.
 The CASB integration permissions are read-only and follow the least privileged model.
 In other words, only the minimum access required to perform a scan is granted.

 ## Prerequisites